Revised Spring 2024

 If the site is without on-site capability for providing appropriate care for the injury, then the student should be seen at:

-• If the student is out-of-state, they should be seen at a nearby hospital-affiliated urgent care center or hospital emergency department.
+• If the student is out of state, they should be seen at a nearby hospital-affiliated urgent care center or hospital emergency department.

 Payment of Services for Incident